dumbo25/newt/README.md

 * Headless Setup
 	* OSID can run headless on a networked Raspberry
 	* Comment out the chromuim line in run_app.sh
-	* Set local Raspbery Pi IP on server.ini
+	* Set Raspbery Pi IP on server.ini using ???
+Host = ???

 #### osid.desktop